Los Angeles apple picking… Are you looking to go apple picking in Los Angeles? Or near Los Angeles?

 4. Stone Soup Farm and Heritage Orchard

-Right between Stone Pantry and Riley’s Apple Farm, you’ll find Stone Soup Farm and Heritage Orchard.
+You’ll find Stone Soup Farm and Heritage Orchard between Stone Pantry and Riley’s Apple Farm.
 A 3-acre family micro-farm with 130-year-old heirloom apple orchards.
 They also have berry patches and flower fields.

 U-pick apple season starts in October with a $5 pp admission to their Apple Fair and $3.75 per pound on picked apples.
 The apple fair includes a few family games and activities.

-I am told by a reader that the Sleepy Hallow dinner event this time of year is a ton of fun.
-Alas, the tickets were sold out, but definitely keeping this in mind for next year.
+A reader tells me that the Sleepy Hallow dinner event this time of year is a ton of fun.
+The tickets were sold out, but keeping this in mind as a future activity.
 You can check out their events here.

 U-pick apples are available at $3.50 per pound starting in September.

-This 44-acre farm is located in San Luis Obispo.
-About a 3-hour drive from Los Angeles, depending exactly from where in LA.
-So it’s a tad farther from all the others nearby for Los Angeles apple but worth the trip.
+SLO Creek Farms is a 44-acre farm is located in San Luis Obispo.
+About a 3-hour drive from Los Angeles, depending on where in LA.
+So it’s a tad farther from all the others nearby for Los Angeles apple, but worth the trip.